tlwilliams895/lchs/src/chapters/booleans-and-conditionals/nested-conditionals.rst

 Written this way, the two conditionals are separate from each other.
 The result from one has no influence on the other.
 Checking ``entry`` as even or odd works fine on its own.
-However, the second check gets carried out whether or not ``entry`` is even or odd.
+However, the second check gets carried out whether or not ``entry%2 == 0`` is ``True`` or ``False``.

 .. index::
    single: conditional; nested

-We want to see if ``entry`` is positive ONLY IF the number is even.
+We want to check if ``entry`` is positive ONLY IF the number is even.
 To do this, we need to put the second conditional *inside* the first.
 This code structure is called a **nested conditional**.
 The result of the first conditional determines whether or not to consider the second.

-.. replit:: python
-   :linenos:
-   :slug: Positive-and-Even

-   entry = int(input('Enter a whole number: '))

-   if entry%2 == 0:
-      print("EVEN!")

-      if entry > 0:
-         print("POSITIVE")

 .. admonition:: Try It!

    Run this code several times and choose different values for ``entry`` (even, odd, positive, negative) to prove that it works as desired.
 Nice, huh?

+   .. raw:: html

+      <iframe height="400px" width="100%" src="https://repl.it/@launchcode/LCHS-Positive-and-Even?lite=true" scrolling="no" frameborder="no" allowtransparency="true"></iframe>

+   Try removing the indentation for lines 6 & 7 to see how the output changes!

-Notice that when we put one conditional inside another, the body of the nested conditional is indented by two tabs rather than one.
+Notice that when we put one conditional inside another, the body of the nested conditional is indented by two levels rather than one.
 This convention provides an easy, visual way to see which code is part of which conditional.

 Nesting Also Works With ``else``